eth-cscs/firecrest/doc/source/tutorial.rst

 You can optionally specify the time period for this call's results.

-Upload with non blocking call something bigger
+Upload with non-blocking call something bigger
 ==============================================

 For uploading small files the blocking call that we used in a previous section is enough.
 When the file we want to upload to a machine's filesystem is bigger than 5MB, we need to use the `Storage microservice <overview.html#storage>`__.
-This task will be split in more more steps but it will correspond to one FirecREST task, so we have to keep track of one `task ID`.
+This task will be split into more steps but it will correspond to one FirecREST task, so we have to keep track of one `task ID`.

 The first step is to upload the file to a staging area.
 As soon as this finishes, we have to make a call to FirecREST in order for it to move the file from the staging area to the location in one of the eligible machines's filesystem.